 Lewis Carroll’s novel ‘Alice’s Adventures in Wonderland’ (commonly called Alice in Wonderland) was first published in 1865.
 It is generally considered to be one of the best examples of a genre known as ‘literary nonsense.’
 And it is probably reasonable to think of it as nonsense as it tells the tale of a girl called Alice who falls down a rabbit hole and who then meets a number of strange anthropomorphic creatures.
 However, behind its enduring popularity lies Carroll’s ability to use logic to relay significant parts of his tale.

-Consider the moment when Alice, lost, comes across the Cheshire Cat:
+Consider the moment when Alice, lost, comes across a caterpillar:

 “Excuse me sir,” Alice enquires, “could you tell me which road to take?”

-Wisely the cat asks, “Where are you going?”
+Wisely the caterpillar asks, “Where are you going?”

 Somewhat dismayed, Alice responds, “Oh, I don’t know where I’m going sir.”

-“Well,” replied the cat, “if you don’t know where you are going, it really doesn’t matter which road you take.”
+“Well,” replies the caterpillar, “if you don’t know where you are going, it really doesn’t matter which road you take.”

-The Cheshire Cat imparts sound advice not only for Alice but for anyone involved in strategic planning.
+The caterpillar imparts sound advice not only for Alice but for anyone involved in strategic planning.
 The temptation is to rush to the planning, to start describing the journey, the ‘how’ part of reaching the destination.

 Having a strategy is not the key to success many think it is; the key lies in having a good strategy.
-And without a clear defined destination no strategy can be considered good.
+And without a clearly defined destination, no strategy can be considered good.

-But don’t take my word for it; ask the Cheshire Cat!
+But don’t take my word for it; ask a caterpillar!